homanchou/xr/book/build-your-own-webvr-site.md

 ## Adding Babylon.js

 At this point we not only have browser to browser two way communication, we also have the concept of isolated room communications as well as unique user ids assigned to each user session.
 It would now be a good milestone if we can add some frontend graphics.
 Let's add the Babylon.js library so that we can create a 3D scene.
 We'll draw a couple of objects in the scene just so we have some reference objects.
-Without them, it's hard to know if we're moving or not.
-Then we'll think of some useful messages to send to the `RoomChannel` whenever we're moving our own camera.
+Without some landmarks to look at, it's hard to tell if we're moving in space or not.
+Then we'll think of some useful messages to send to the `RoomChannel` whenever we're moving our scene camera.
 We should be able to see some representation of each client that has joined the room.
-For now we can just draw a simple box to represent a another client/user.
+For now we can just draw a simple box to represent another client/user.
 Then when we rotate or move ourselves using the mouse to click-and-drag or using the cursor keys, we should be able to see that movement from the other connected browser by seeing their box move around.

-There are a couple ways to add Babylon.js to our project:

-1. We could do what the babylon playground does and add script HTML tags for each babylon.js dependency into our root layout file.
-This would add a global BABYLON object variable.
-This is super convenient for experiementation and debugging, but it can also be tampered with.
-This way of developing relies on fetching the babylon files from CDNs.
-This means that if we lose internet then we can't preview our room page.
-So we'll have a harder time trying to program on the plane during a long flight for example.
-2. We can install babylonjs using npm then import it into our js asset files.
-That means our esbuild script would be responsible for bundling up all the javascript and creating an immediately invoked function expression (iife).
-This makes BABYLON inacessible from other code defined outside of the bundle, including from the browser console.
-This also has the added benefit of being able to develope and work on the project without constant internet.
-The Babylon.js guides also say that they have a set of npm libraries that are ES6 and support treeshaking so that should lead to smaller bundles.

-Let's go with option 2 and use the newer ES6 style of npm packages and let's also use typescript for any new javascript code that we write so we can take advantage of type checking and intellisense.

-We'll need to make a few changes to the way Phoenix is handling esbuild.
-Phoenix by default wraps esbuild in an Elixir dependency and it doesn't allow plugins.
-We'll need to support plugins in order to do make esbuild run type checking.
-In case ou don't have node installed yet, these are some instructions that I followed:
+Babylonjs releases packages for all its dependencies on npm.
+We'll be using the ES6 version of those packages (so we can use tree shaking) and those packages all begin with @babylon instead of just babylon.

+### Install node

+Skip ahead if you already have nodm on your machine.

 Install nvm (useful for when you're working on multiple projects with different versions of node):